rubo77/log4j_checker_beta/README.md

 ## dependencies

-The command `locate` has to to be installed, be sure to have locate up-to-date with:
+The commands `locate` and `unzip` need to be installed. `unzip` to inspect the jar files.

+To install on Debian and Ubuntu systems:

+    sudo apt install unzip locate
     sudo updatedb

-The command `unzip` also needs to be installed, to inspect the jar files and `hexdump` is required.
-To install on Debian and Ubuntu systems:

-    sudo apt install unzip bsdmainutils

 ## discussion